-Partition the set X into n/5 groups R_1, R_2, \ldots , each of size 5.
-Sort the five items of each group.
-Doing so by insertion sort takes 8 comparisons.
-Consider only the median items m_1, m_2, \ldots of each group (hence there are n/5 items).
+Partition the set X into n/5 groups $R_1, R_2 \ldots$, each of size 5.
+For each group R_i find its median m_i .
+Consider only the median items m_1, m_2, \ldots of each group (hence there are n/5items).
 Recursively, find the median among these median items.
 Let m be this median item.
 Compare m against each of the original items, other than those for which the outcome of the comparison is already known.
 Specifically, there is no need to compare m against any of the other median items (by our assumption that our median finding algorithm determines for other items whether they are larger than the median).
-Likewise, if $m_i < m$ then m needs to be compared only against those two items in R_i that are larger than m_i .
+Likewise, if $m_i < m$ then mneeds to be compared only against those two items in R_i that are larger than m_i , and if $m_i > m$ then m needs to be compared only against those two items in R_i that are smaller than m_i .